-Students will have the option to participate in a mock interview through the Career Connections Center (20 points), be interviewed by a seasoned professional in the field (20 points) or participate in an in-class interview (available for 4 students; 20 points).
-The purpose of this exercise is to simulate a "real" job interview for the benefit of improving interviewing skills.
-If completed by the CCC you will receive a form from a CCC professional.
+Students will have the option to participate in a mock interview through the Career Connections Center (20 points), or be interviewed by a seasoned professional in the field (20 points).
+If completed by the CCC you will receive a form from a CCC professional (again this form may be electronic).
 If completed by an industry professional, the professional should note 3 positives and 3 areas for improvement as well as sign off on the paper (there is no formal worksheet).